 A model in xLights defines the entire required characteristic about a single physical element of your display.
 Typically it will represent a common item such as an arch, a matrix, a straight line, flood light as well as more esoteric and custom made items such as singing trees, candy canes, a snowman etc.

-It defines the type of lights, the number of channels and other characteristics required to render the sequence data.
-When a model is defined, it is retained in an xLights configuration .xml file in the show directory.
-It can be reused for all subsequent sequences – however it needs to be added to the sequence grid of each sequence as required in order for effects to then be sequenced against the model.
+It defines the type of lights(RGB, Single Channel, etc), the number of channels, and other characteristics required to render the sequence data.
+When a model is defined, it is retained in the xLights configuration "xlights_rgbeffects.xml" file in the show directory.
+It can be reused for all subsequent sequences.

 At the top of the layout screen is a row of Model icons.
 If you hover the cursor on each icon, the model name will be displayed.
 The model icons represent an Arch, Candy Cane, Circle, Custom model, Icicles Matrix, Single Line, Spinner, Star, Tree, Window Frame, Wreath and Import Custom.
 The last icon labelled ‘Import’ Custom enables you to import and create a custom model that has been exported from another sequence.